-- (a) The minimum duration for both the Master's Degree in Technology and Master's Degree shall be one year of registered study. - (b) If a student fails to obtain the qualification within three years after first registering for it the Senate may refuse to renew the student's registration or may impose any conditions it deems fit.
-A student may apply to the Executive Committee of the Faculty Board for an extension. - (c) For the full research option of the qualification, a person must: - register in order to complete his/her proposal for approval by the relevant Faculty Research Committee and begin to work on the research project as soon as registration takes place.

-Registration must take place on or before the last working day in May, in order for the current academic year to count towards the minimum duration referred to in Rule G24 (2)(a).
-Such a student may register at any stage after this date but will then also be required to re-register for the whole of the next academic year in order to comply with Rule G24(2)(a).
-The prescribed fee is payable whenever a student first registers and the prescribed re-registration fee is payable for every subsequent year for which the student is permitted to continue with the requisite research.
-No late registration penalty fee is levied; and complete the proposal within the first six months of registration and submit a progress report to the relevant academic department for monitoring purposes.
-If the progress is unsatisfactory the student may be de-registered depending on the Faculty Research Committee recommendation.
+- (a) The minimum duration for Master's Degree shall be one academic year of registered study. - (b) If a Master's student fails to complete the qualification after three years of registered study, the Senate may refuse to renew the student's registration or may impose any conditions it deems fit.
+A student may apply to the Executive Committee of the Faculty Board for an extension. - (c) For the full research option of the qualification, a person must: - register in order to complete his/her proposal for approval by the relevant Faculty Research Committee and begin to work on the research project as soon as registration takes place. - (ii) (Previous Rule G24 (2) (c) (ii) has been deleted and moved to Rule G 26 (6). (w.e.f 2020/01)) - (iii) The first registration for a Master's Degree must take place on or before the last working day in July.
+With the approval of the Faculty, a Master's student may be granted an extension to the date of the first registration, which shall not be later than the last working day in September. - (iv) Re-registration for a Master's Degree shall take place as per the dates in the annually published registration timetable which is applicable to all students. - (v) The prescribed fee is payable whenever a student first registers and the prescribed re-registration fee is payable for every subsequent year for which the student is permitted to continue with the requisite research.
+(Amended w.e.f.
+2020/01)